gieseladev/LyricsFinder/README.md

 - **Python 3.6+** with `pip`

+- **[Strongly Recommended]:** A [Google Developer API Key](https://console.developers.google.com/apis/library/customsearch.googleapis.com/?q=sear&id=8a9b6e90-7182-4ba2-a6f5-b7063dc57275) with the 'Custom Search' API enabled.
+This link should take one there once logged in.
+- **[Strongly Recommended]:** A [Google Custom Search Engine](https://cse.google.com/cse/) to use for lyric search.
+This goes with the API key you'll need.
+[Here is an example of one](https://cse.google.com/cse/publicurl?cx=002017775112634544492:7y5bpl2sn78) which we personally use for this purpose.
+One can configure their own, however.

+*Note: While the Google tools aren't technically required for this project, much of the beneficial functionality depends on such keys/search engines.
+However, direct searching/parsing from a supported URL source is possible to incorporate with this package, though not the recommended way to utilize it (unless one requires a specific application requirement/design need).*

 The following modules will be ___automatically___ downloaded and installed as part of the standard setup:

 ```prolog